Easy ways to reduce your carbon footprint

 Stream in SD rather than HD

-Whenever possible, it's good to stay mindful of the impact of internet usage on the environment.
-So, when the choice is between streaming a film or TV show in standard definition (SD) or high definition (HD), it makes sense to choose SD so that less energy is used.
+Be mindful of the impact of internet usage on the environment.
+When the choice is between streaming a film or TV show in standard definition (SD) or high definition (HD), consider choosing SD so that less energy is used.

 If you're streaming videos on a smaller device like a phone or tablet, you're unlikely to notice the difference in definition.